-The U.S. Preventive Services Task Force and American College of Gastroenterology both recommend the colon cancer screening guidelines should start colon cancer screening at age 50.
-They also recommend continued surveillance until at least age 75 depending on other health factors.
-If there are other risk factors involved like family history of colon cancer or precancerous polyps (adenoma), personal history of other types of cancer or a hereditary condition that you may have that is associated with increased colon cancer risk, then you would be screened at a younger age.
-Unexplained rectal bleeding at most any age should be evaluated as well.
-If you have specific questions as to when you should be screened, please contact me at my San Antonio gastroenterology clinic.
+The U.S. Preventive Services Task Force and the American College of Gastroenterology both recommend that colon cancer screening start at age 45.
+They also suggest ongoing surveillance until at least age 75, depending on other health factors.
+If you have additional risk factors, such as a family history of colon cancer or precancerous polyps (adenomas), a personal history of other cancers, or a hereditary condition linked to higher colon cancer risk, screening might need to begin at a younger age.
+Unexplained rectal bleeding at any age should also be evaluated.
+If you have specific questions about when to be screened, please contact our office to schedule an appointment to discuss your screening plan.

 Leave A Comment